kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 *(Skip to the following [Introduction](#introduction) section if you will be using Graql exclusively.)*

 Make sure you have Mindmaps Engine running locally by `mindmaps.sh start`.
-Once you have done that a graph can be retreived by:
+Once you have done that a graph can be retrieved by:

 ```java
 MindmapsGraph mindmapsGraph = MindmapsClient.getGraph();
 ```

-**Note:** Make sure that your project depends on `mindmaps-titan-factory` at a minimum:
+{% include note.html content="Make sure that your project depends on `mindmaps-titan-factory` at a minimum." %}

 ```
 <dependency>